 The average homeowner who purchases a $150,000 home will pay approximately $3,700 in closing costs.
 What are all of these fees and taxes?
 Is there any way to avoid them?

-Some of the fees go to the bank for their part in processing your loan application.
-Some of the money is for title insurance, which insures against losses resulting from problems with a home's title.
-Some of the fees are for the necessary appraisal of the property.
+Some of the fees go to the bank for their part in processing your loan application, while others are for title insurance, which insures against losses resulting from problems with a home's title.
+There are also often fees are for the necessary appraisal or inspection of the property.

 Who Pays Transfer Taxes in Arkansas: the Buyer or the Seller?

 The state of Arkansas does not assign the transfer tax to the buyer or seller of a piece of property.
 The official information from the state's website simply states that the tax is “levied on each deed, instrument, or writing by which any lands, tenements, or other realty sold shall be granted, assigned, transferred, or otherwise conveyed.”